Our Current Courses:

 Detailed course description

 Growing your own vegetables is not only satisfying to do but you get to eat the freshest produce, save food miles and try delicious varieties that just aren’t available in the shops.
-It can seem daunting at the beginning, though and take time to build up practical knowledge and experience.
-If you’re keen to get better results sooner then the support of a monthly hands-on session will increase your chances of success.
-We will show you what to sow and plant each month, how to care for your plot and the produce in it, and how to maintain a good harvest over the growing season.
+It can seem daunting at the beginning, though, and take time to build up practical knowledge and experience so these monthly hands-on sessions have been created to provide knowledge and support and increase your chances of success.

-Each month focuses on the top tasks to do at that time, from sowing and planting to maintaining soil and plant health.
-You’ll learn useful tips from an experienced kitchen gardener and will often leave sessions with some plants to continue nurturing on your own plot.
+Each month we will show you what to sow and plant at that time, how to care for your plot and the produce in it, and how to maintain a good harvest over the growing season.
+There’ll also be simple cooking ideas to help you make the most of everything you grow.
+You’ll learn useful tips from an experienced kitchen gardener and leave sessions with some plants to continue nurturing on your own plot.
 There will be a combination of demonstrations and hands-on practice in a relaxed environment where questions are welcomed and having a go is the main requirement.

 You’ll need to bring gardening gloves, some hand tools and a pair of secateurs with you but all other equipment will be provided.